danilov0x33/telemetry/README.md

-# telemetry
+# Telemetry
-Telemetry on java and push to restful server
+Telemetry on java and push to restful server.